Fitbit Charge 6 review: a brilliant tracker, now with more Google

 As someone who’s used to wearing much larger GPS watches, I found the Charge 6’s smaller display much more difficult to read while out on a run.
 The Charge 6’s display shows your pace as the largest figure, and above it, in very tiny numbers, is your distance.

 That said, I’d argue that this isn’t the watch you buy if you’re training for a marathon — you’d want to invest in one of the best running watches instead.
-However if you’re looking for a device to track your steps, calories, sleep, and the odd run, it ticks the right boxes.
+However, if you’re looking for a device to track your steps, calories, sleep, and the odd run, it ticks the right boxes.
 Just don’t rely on seeing too much on the run.

 Like the Charge 5, the Charge 6 is also pretty difficult to navigate around when wearing gloves, or with sweaty or wet fingers.
 As well as running, where I found it pretty difficult to see the screen and swipe while maintaining pace, I used the watch for swimming sessions in my local pool.

-Once the Fitbit is in swimming mode, like many other fitness trackers, it locks to prevent water going into the tracker.
+Once the Fitbit is in swimming mode, like many other fitness trackers, it locks to prevent water from going into the tracker.
 To stop the activity, you have to manually tap twice on the screen, but I found this nearly impossible to do, and ended up thumping the tracker for a good few minutes before I was able to stop the swim.

 That said, one big improvement compared to the Charge 5 is that you no longer have to choose between six, rather limited, sports profiles on the tracker itself.
-You can now see the full list of 38 different sports modes from your wrist, so you don't have to customize a shorter list or fiddle with the Fitbit app.
+You can now see the full list of 40+ different sports modes from your wrist, so you don't have to customize a shorter list or fiddle with the Fitbit app.

 Set a goal on the Fitbit Charge 6